Montimage/mmt-probe/README.md

 # Compile the key generator if need
     make keygen
     #./keygen

+# Complile MMT-SDK and MMT-security
+    MMT-probe requires MMT-SDK and MMT-security to be installed before hand

 # Compile the probe
     #if need, remove old installation:
     #sudo make dist-clean